Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 #### Authenticating a User Account with Azure Developer CLI

-This example demonstrates authenticating the `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] client library using the `AzureDeveloperCliCredential` on a workstation with Azure Developer CLI installed and signed in.
+This example demonstrates authenticating the `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] client library using the `AzureDeveloperCliCredential` on a workstation with the Azure Developer CLI installed and signed in.

 ##### Configure Azure Developer CLI